arcuru/chaz/README.md

 You do _NOT_ need to be running your own Matrix homeserver to use this.
 It is a bot that should be usable with any homeserver, you'll just need to create an account for it.

+If you can find a kind person running the Chaz bot that you trust, you can bring your own API keys and use _their_ bot as a proxy.
+See the `!chaz backend` command for more information.

 You will need your own API keys or your own local AI already configured.

 This is built using [headjack](https://github.com/arcuru/headjack), a Matrix bot framework developed alongside it.